QoVoQ/vue-smart-bus/readme.md

  ...,
  $_busEvents() {
    return {
-     // listeners registered in attribute `$_busEvents` will be clean up automatically
+     // listeners registered in attribute `$_busEvents` will be cleaned up automatically
      GLOBAL_EVENT_A: this.doSomething,
      GLOBAL_EVENT_B: {
        handler: this.doSomethingElse,